-Topic Overview Asia is a significant economic and cultural power globally and in Australia - and this influence will only increase as the dynamic Asian region continues to develop.
-Understanding Asia and its diversity is important to prepare students for life and work in the Asian century.
-Beginning with connections to Asia in our local economy, such as the Port of Portland and export trade, including timber, dairy, wool and agriculture, and through to the growing influence of Asian pop culture in society - be this anime, K-pop, Bollywood, Tiktok and so forth, this course will investigate our place in Asian futures.
-Students who understand and are equipped to engage with Asia are better placed to make the most of the opportunities presented to them in engagement with our region.
-Content/Skills The first term of this subject will take a broad view of the Asian region: - diversity , to appreciate the varied ethnic backgrounds, traditions, cultures, belief systems and religions of the Asian region; - achievement , to explore how peoples and countries of Asia have contributed and continue to contribute to world history and human endeavour; - Australia-Asia engagement , to better understand the cooperation between Asian and Australian societies and economies, including connections in the local economy. -Students will conduct an inquiry on aspect of Asian history or culture of their choice and develop their research skills.
-In the second term, The second term of this course will examine how Asian cultural influences such as anime have created powerful social and historical meaning by studying film and manga including -History- Studio Ghibli - The Grave of the Fireflies, The Wind Rises -Culture - Howls Moving Castle, Tonari no Totoro, Spirited Away Assessment Throughout the semester students will complete a range of assessment pieces Source and Text Analysis Geographical Inquiries Individual Research Project Film review Creative writing- Design your own anime comic based on a historical or other cultural event.
+Topic Overview Does Godzilla and Attack on Titan grab your interest?
+Do you enjoy anime such as Howls Moving Castle or Spirited Away?
+This subject will delve into Asian culture and History, looking at how Manga, anime and film, K-pop, Bollywood and TikTok have shaped Asia's pop culture, society and history.
+Through the growing influence of Asian pop culture in society this course will investigate our place in Asian futures.
+Students who understand Asia and its diversity will be better equipped for life and work in the Asian century.
+Content/Skills The first term of this subject will take a broad view of the Asian region and its diversity, to appreciate the varied ethnic backgrounds, traditions, cultures, belief systems and religions of the Asian region.Students will conduct an inquiry on an aspect of Asian history or culture of their choice and develop their research skills.The second term of this course will examine how Asian cultural influences such as anime have created powerful social and historical meaning by studying film and manga including- History - Studio Ghibli: The Grave of the Fireflies, The Wind Rises, Shogun - Culture - Howl's Moving Castle, Tonari No Totoro, Spirited Away, Attack on Titan Assessment Throughout the semester students will complete a range of assessment pieces Creative writing - design your own anime comic based on a historical or other cultural event.
+Source and Text Analysis Geographical Inquiries Individual Research Project Film review